dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 https://cloud.dbos.dev/apps/<username>/<app-name>
 ```

-If you edit your application or schema, simply run `npx dbos-cloud application deploy` again to apply the latest migration and re-deploy the latest version!
+If you edit your application or schema, run `npx dbos-cloud application deploy` again to apply the latest migration and re-deploy the latest version.

 :::tip
 You don't have to edit your `dbos-config.yaml` to deploy an application to the cloud&#8212;DBOS automatically takes care of that for you, applying the connection information of your cloud database.